 Water resistance: 100 meters

-Strap: Brown calfskin with tongue buckle in black PVD-treated steel
+Strap: Brown calfskin with a tongue buckle in black PVD-treated steel